Hokksund: Transportation

-The European route E134 from Frogn to Karmøy runs south of the town.
+The European route E134 from Frogn Municipality to Karmøy Municipality runs south of the town.
 The National road 350 connects the E134 with Hønefoss via Hokksund.

 Hokksund Station (Hokksund stasjon) is located on the Sørlandet Line.
 The station was opened in 1866 as part of Randsfjorden Line between Drammen and Vikersund.
 The existing station building was built in 1897 and is constructed in Renaissance style designed by Paul Due.
 The railway line is part of the Drammen-Kristiansand-Stavanger route, which is connected to Oslo.
 Go-Ahead Norge operates long-haul passenger services on the line.
 The station is also part of the R12 route of the Oslo Commuter Rail between Kongsberg and Eidsvoll.

 The nearest major airports are Oslo Airport, Gardermoen and Sandefjord Airport, Torp.
 Hokksund has an operating airfield.